1680:full

 We were able to jointly define most of their projects for the next year.
 I had succeeded in training my lead radars engineer to think out-of-the-box; we had helped our sister organization define their objectives for the next year; and we had an opportunity to obtain feedback for some of our laboratory’s new products.

 We had also succeeded in solving one of my problems.
-The relationship between my laboratory and this program office in Washington DC—our two organizations together making up the Advanced Programs division—had been tense when I came on board as the new laboratory manager.
+The relationship between my laboratory and this program office in Washington DC—our organizational alignment making up the Advanced Programs division—had been tense when I came on board as the new laboratory manager.
 But we had found a productive way to work together, with joint objectives now for the next year.

-Dan Harrison is an SMA Principal Associate in our Technical Management & Engineering Services Practice, and has over 35 years of experience in aerospace engineering.
+Dan Harrison is an SMA Principal Associate in our Technical Management & Engineering Services Practice.
+He has over 35 years of experience in aerospace engineering.

 Dick Eassom, CF APMP Fellow, SMA, Inc.